-21. Under the Guide, a security right may be created in a licensor's rights under a licence agreement.
+- Under the law recommended in the Guide, a security right may be created in a licensor's rights under a licence agreement.
 If a licensor is an owner, it can create a security right in (all or part of) its rights as mentioned above (see paras.
 15-20 above).
-If a licensor is not an owner but a licensee that grants a sub-licence, typically, it may create a security right in its right to the payment of royalties owed under the sub-licence agreement.
-In such a case where the grantor creating a security right in sub-royalties is a licensor but not the intellectual property owner, the sub-royalties would be the original encumbered assets, while, where the grantor creating a security right in the intellectual property itself is the intellectual property owner, the sub-royalties would be the sub-royalties were included in the description of the original encumbered assets in the security agreement (for the licensee's rights, see paras.
-30 and 31 below).
+If a licensor is not an owner but a licensee that grants a sub-licence, typically, it may create a security right in its right to the payment of royalties owed by sub-licensees under the sub-licence agreement.
+In such a case where the grantor creating a security right in sub-royalties is a licensor but not the intellectual property owner, the sub-royalties would be the original encumbered assets; where the grantor creating a security right in the intellectual property itself is the intellectual property owner, the sub-royalties would be proceeds of the original encumbered intellectual property, unless the sub-royalties were included in the description of the original encumbered assets in the security agreement (for the licensee's rights, see paras.
+30-31 below).
 Such a licensor may also create a security right in other contractual rights of value that the licensor might have under the licence agreement and the relevant law.
-These other contractual rights might include, for example, the licensor's right to compel the licensee to advertise the licensed intellectual property or product with respect to which the intellectual property is used, or the right to compel the licensee to market the licensed intellectual property only in a particular manner, as well as the right to terminate the licence agreement on account of the licensee's breach.

-22. Following the approach taken in most legal systems and reflected in the United Nations Assignment Convention, the Guide treats rights to the payment of royalties arising from the licence of intellectual property as receivables.
-This means that the general discussion and recommendations dealing with security rights, as modified by the receivables-specific discussion and recommendations, apply to rights to the payment of royalties.
-Thus, under the Guide, statutory prohibitions that relate to the assignment of future receivables or receivables assigned in bulk or partial assignments on the sole ground that they are future receivables or receivables that are assigned in bulk or in part are rendered unenforceable (see recommendation 23).
+These other contractual rights might include, for example: (a) the licensor's right to compel the licensee to advertise the licensed intellectual property or product with respect to which the intellectual property is used; (b) the licensor's right to compel the licensee to market the licensed intellectual property only in a particular manner; and (c) the licensor's right to terminate the licence agreement on account of the licensee's breach. - 22.
+Following the approach taken in most legal systems and reflected in the United Nations Assignment Convention (see article 2), the law recommended in the Guide treats rights to the payment of royalties arising from the licence of intellectual property as receivables (see the term "receivable", Introduction to the Guide, section B on terminology and interpretation).
+This means that the general discussion and recommendations dealing with security rights, as modified by the receivables-specific discussion and recommendations of the Guide, apply to rights to the payment of royalties.
+Thus, under the law recommended in the Guide, statutory prohibitions that relate to the assignment of future receivables or receivables assigned in bulk or partial assignments on the sole ground that they are future receivables or receivables that are assigned in bulk or in part are rendered unenforceable (see recommendation 23).
 However, other statutory prohibitions or limitations are not affected (see recommendation 18).
-In addition, a licensee could raise against an assignee of the royalties all defences or rights of set-off arising from the licence agreement or any other agreement that was part of the same transaction (see recommendation 120).
+In addition, a licensee could raise against an assignee of the right to the payment of royalties all defences or rights of set-off arising from the licence agreement or any other agreement that was part of the same transaction (see recommendation 120).